-In the Marketing Suite menu you find a tab called
+In the Marketing Suite configuration menu you can find the menu

 user of events that happen in real time through HTTP POST.
 This allows